monkoose/fzf-hoogle.vim/README.md

  - [hoogle](https://github.com/ndmitchell/hoogle)
  - [jq](https://github.com/stedolan/jq) - for processing json
  - curl - for retrieving source code
- - sed, awk, tee
+ - sed, awk, tee, head - should be in any linux distro

-Tested only on linux
+**Tested only on linux**.

 ## Installation